Portillo's (PTLO)

 14. Is Now The Time To Buy Portillo's?

-Portillo's doesn’t pass our quality test.
-Although its revenue growth was decent over the last six years, it’s expected to deteriorate over the next 12 months and its projected EPS for the next year is lacking.
-And while the company’s new restaurant openings have increased its brand equity, the downside is its cash burn raises the question of whether it can sustainably maintain growth.
+We see the value of companies helping consumers, but in the case of Portillo's, we’re out.
+Although its revenue growth was decent over the last six years and Wall Street believes it will continue to grow, its projected EPS for the next year is lacking.
+And while the company’s new restaurant openings have increased its brand equity, the downside is its low free cash flow margins give it little breathing room.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.